cockroachdb/docs/v2.1/import.md

 We also recommend [specifying all secondary indexes you want to use in the `CREATE TABLE` statement](create-table.html#create-a-table-with-secondary-and-inverted-indexes).
 It is possible to [add secondary indexes later](create-index.html), but it is significantly faster to specify them during import.

-### Object dependencies

-When importing single tables rather than entire databases, you must be mindful of the following rules because `IMPORT` only creates new tables; it will fail if those tables already exist.
-By default, `IMPORT` behaves as follows:

-- If a table being imported has a foreign key onto another table, that table must be in the import as well (or be ignored with `skip_foreign_keys`, about which see below).
-This means that by default, it's only possible to import tables with foreign keys via the [`PGDUMP`](#import-a-postgres-database-dump) or [`MYSQLDUMP`](#import-a-mysql-database-dump) import formats.
-- Objects that depend on an imported table can only be created after the import completes.
+#### Skip foreign keys

+By default, the [Postgres][postgres] and [MySQL][mysql] import formats support foreign keys.
+Add the `skip_foreign_keys` [option](#import-options) to speed up data import by ignoring foreign key constraints in the dump file's DDL.
+It will also enable you to import individual tables that would otherwise fail due to dependencies on other tables.

+{{site.data.alerts.callout_info}}
 The most common dependency issues are caused by unsatisfied foreign key relationships.
 You can avoid these issues by adding the `skip_foreign_keys` option to your `IMPORT` statement as needed.
 For more information, see the list of [import options](#import-options).

+For example, if you get the error message `pq: there is no unique constraint matching given keys for referenced table tablename`, use `IMPORT ...
+WITH skip_foreign_keys`.
+{{site.data.alerts.end}}

 ### Available storage